-As at 31 December 2022, the Group has cash and cash equivalents denominated in RMB amounting to approximately RMB38,955,000 (2021: RMB66,971,000) and were kept in the PRC.
+As at 31 December 2023, the Group has cash and cash equivalents denominated in RMB amounting to approximately RMB21,213,000 (2022: RMB38,955,000) and were kept in the PRC.
 RMB is not freely convertible into other currencies and the remittance of funds out of the PRC is subject to exchange restrictions imposed by the PRC government.

 (ii) From the Group's ordinary business in provision of securities dealing services, the Group receives and holds money deposited by the clients in the course of the conduct of the regulated activities.
 These clients' monies are maintained in segregated bank accounts at market interest rates.
-The Group has recognised the corresponding accounts payables (Note 24) to respective clients and other institutions on the grounds that it is liable for any loss or misappropriation of clients' monies.
+The Group has recognised the corresponding account payables (Note 23) to respective clients and other institutions on the grounds that it is liable for any loss or misappropriation of clients' monies.
 The Group is only allowed to retain some or all of the interest derived from the clients' monies but not allowed to use the clients' monies to settle its own obligations.
 The Group does not have a currently enforceable right to offset these payables with the deposits place.

-The cash held on behalf of customers is restricted and governed by the Securities and Futures (Client Money) Rules under the Hong Kong Securities and Futures Ordinance ("HKSFO").
+The cash held on behalf of customers is restricted and governed by the Securities and Futures (Client Money) Rules under the Securities and Futures Ordinance ("SFO").
 However, the Group currently does not have an enforceable right to offset those payables with the deposits placed.

-24. ACCOUNT PAYABLES
+23. ACCOUNT PAYABLES

+2023 2022

-2022 RMB'000 2021 RMB'000
+RMB'000 RMB'000

-HKSCC - 1
+HKSCC 20 -

-Cash clients 398 5,448
+Cash clients 248 398

-Margin clients 8,551 5,448 10,959
+Margin clients 252 8,551

-8,949 16,408
+520 8,949

-Account payables arising from securities dealing business are interest-free and repayable on the settlement day of the relevant trades (Note 23(ii)).
+Account payables arising from securities dealing business are interest-free and repayable on the settlement day of the relevant trades (Note 22(ii)).